etwk/blog/content/lists/books.md

 - [ ] Love in Action: Writings on Nonviolent Social Change (Second Edition)
 - [ ] Answers from the Heart
 - [ ] Being Peace
+- [ ] Awakening of the Heart: Essential Buddhist Sutras and Commentaries #must

 ### Toni Morrison
 - [ ] Sula
 - [ ] The Bluest Eye
 - [ ] Toni Morrison: The Last Interview and Other Conversations
 - [ ] Song of Solomon
+- [ ] The Source of Self-Regard: Selected Essays, Speeches, and Meditations

 ### Tony Judt
 - [ ] Postwar: A History of Europe Since 1945 #must